Page 1: Biography

 Ngati Te Whatu-i-apiti and Ngati Kahungunu leader, sportsman, composer, newspaper publisher

-This biography, written by Angela Ballara and Ngatai Huata, was first published in the Dictionary of New Zealand Biography, vol 3, 1996, and updated in July, 2011.
+This biography, written by Angela Ballara and Ngatai Huata, was first published in the Dictionary of New Zealand Biography in 1996, and updated in July, 2011.

 Paraire Henare Tomoana, known familiarly as Friday, was born probably in 1874 or 1875 at either Pakowhai or Waipatu in Hawke's Bay.
 He was the eldest of the surviving children – 13 in all – of Henare Tomoana and his third wife, Akenehi Patoka.
 His father was from one of the most illustrious Maori families in Hawke's Bay: Paraire's uncles included Karaitiana Takamoana, Te Meihana Takihi and Pene Te Uamairangi, all of whom were prominent leaders in Hawke's Bay in the nineteenth century.
 Karaitiana Takamoana and Henare Tomoana were MHRs for Eastern Maori.
 Paraire belonged to Ngati Te Whatu-i-apiti and Ngati Kahungunu; through his father he had links to the hapu Ngati Hawea, Ngati Hori, Ngati Te Rehunga and others, and through his mother, a prominent leader among Hawke's Bay Maori women, to Ngai Te Ao, Ngati Hinepare, and Ngati Hinetewai.